Tambra Raye Stevenson: Early life

-Stevenson was raised in a multi-faith family where the loss of family and community members due to non-contagious disease impacted her view of nutrition, wellness, and healing.
 She is known for challenging Westernized diets that cause negative outcomes for women and girls of the African diaspora.
 Through nutritional education, advocacy, government partnerships and cultural awareness, she focuses on building healthy, sustainable communities, foods, self care, and support for improved health outcomes.

+She was named a Change Maker, by Clean Eating magazine, and 2021 UCS Science Defender, by the Union of Concerned Scientists.

 Career

-Stevenson graduated from Oklahoma State University in 2002 and began a career in public service at the Minority Business Development Agency, US Department of Commerce; including the first D.C.
+She began a career in public service at the Minority Business Development Agency, US Department of Commerce; including the first Washington, D.C.
 Mayor's Office on Women's Policy and Initiatives.

-Then USDA Secretary Tom Vilsack selected Stevenson to serve on the National Agricultural Research, Extension, Education, and Economics (NAREEE) Advisory Board, 2021.
+In 2016, she organized “Black Women Getting in Formation."

-Stevenson is the author of a series of bilingual children's books on nutrition called Where's WANDA? which are illustrated by Nigerian artists.
+In 2020, she organized WANDA Academy.
+She is the author of a series of bilingual children's books on nutrition called Where's WANDA? which are illustrated by Nigerian artists.